dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

       token: ${GITHUB_TOKEN}
 ```

-Start the app in development mode to make sure everything is working:
+Start the app in development mode to make sure the initial setup of backstage is working properly:

 ```bash
 yarn dev